clivewalkden/go-wasabi-cleanup/README.md

 This executable automatically cleans up old files outside the given compliance timeframes.

 ## Run
-`go run cmd/main.go clean`
+`go run main.go clean`

-To run with additional debugging output run with the `--version` flag
+To run with additional debugging output run with the `--verbose` flag

-`go run cmd/main.go clean --verbose`
+`go run main.go clean --verbose`

 If you want to check without actually deleting any files you can pass the `--dryrun` flag

-`go run cmd/main.go clean --dryrun`
+`go run main.go clean --dryrun`

 ## Config file